StuvaScript/project-starter/README.md

 Change to the new repo's directory.
 Type 'code . (period)' to open the project in VS Code.
 Hit 'Ctrl + ` (back tick)' to open the terminal in VS Code.
+Initialize node package manager by typing 'npm init -y'.
+This will create a package.json file in your project.
+Type 'npm install webpack webpack-cli --save-dev' to install webpack to the node_modules directory of your project.